niniwoo/niniwoo/README.md

 - 🔭 I’m currently looking for an opportunity as a Full stack Developer!

-- 🎓 I'm currently enrolled in Computer Study Information System in Douglas College
+- 🎓 I'm recently graudated from Douglas College in Computer Studies Information System Deploma

 - 📫 How to reach me **jeonginjoy@gmail.com**